bimdata/javascript-api-client/docs/ModelApi.md

 ## deleteElement

-> deleteElement(cloudPk, modelPk, projectPk, uuid)
+> deleteElement(cloudPk, modelPk, projectPk, uuid, elementRequest)

 Delete an element of a model